chadsansing/cineris-campaign/gm-notes/session-11-spoilers.md

 - Offered you a chance.
 - The things I've discovered I've shared and used.
 Can your god say the same?
 - Can Gotnafiskr offer you any of this?
-- What I'v done I can learn to undo - the Black Masks were a means to an end, but once we are vitorious, we will find a way to restore them.
+- What I've done I can learn to undo - the Black Masks were a means to an end, but once we are vitorious, we will find a way to restore them.
 - Aarok is my muse.
 - A future of finding out what we can do instead of being told what to do.
 - I will end the Risk Eater threat to Cineris, Subterra, and everywhere.
 - Your last chance to achieve a victory we engineered - one in which we manipulate the gods; they do not manipulate us.
 - We have all made it this far; we have all done impossible, heroic things.
 Do we go foward together, or does this journey end here for some of us?

-Gotnafiskr will claim that these are easy lies, as easy for Root to invent as are the devices he unleashes on dwarves and the world. h will become a despot and Aarok will be bound to his need, not to all of the dwarves' need for liberty.
+Gotnafiskr will claim that these are easy lies, as easy for Root to invent as are the devices he unleashes on dwarves and the world.
+He will become a despot and Aarok will be bound to his need, not to all of the dwarves' need for liberty.
 What happens when what Root wants becomes different from what the dwarves need?

 ## Outcomes & rewards